yliu7366/yliu_utilities/tutorials/SAM/README.md

 ### Train SAM-HQ locally
 SAM-HQ training script requires python 3.8 as torch.distributed.launch is deprecated in newer python versions.
 Higher version python such as 3.10 will throw out launcher related errors.
 Follow the SAM-HQ conda environment [example](https://github.com/SysCV/sam-hq#example-conda-environment-setup) to setup a python 3.8 environment and install scikit-image too.

+### SAM-HQ Mask Generator Default Parmaeters
+SAM-HQ uses the SAM's SamAutomaticMaskGenerator and it's default parameters is for a ViT-H backbone.
+These parameters may not work for ViT-B or other backbones.